Factsheet 12: Deferred payments

 - Have mental capacity to agree to enter into a deferred payment agreement or have a legally appointed agent willing to agree this (a legally appointed agent would be a person(s) with a registered enduring power of attorney or lasting power of attorney, or a deputy appointed by the Court of Protection and the Office of the Public Guardianship).

-Please note Acceptance of any application by the Council under the DPS is subject to you meeting the criteria for entering the scheme.
-If you want to make an application for a deferred payment agreement please contact our First Point of Contact on:
+PLEASE NOTE: Acceptance of any application by the Council under the DPS is subject to you meeting the criteria for entering the scheme.
+If you want to make an application for a deferred payment agreement please contact our First Point of Contact on Telephone 0345 678 9044.

 If you need further guidance concerning local authority charging for residential and nursing care, and independent financial advice, please see our Fact Sheet 13 ‘Seeking Further Financial Advice’